myriadbytes/engine3d/readme.md

 Making everything from scratch also implies not relying on tools like CMake to handle the build process.
 This is thankfully much easier without dependencies to manage : the build script even generates a `compile_commands.json` file, so you get complete LSP functionality in your favorite
 `clangd`-compatible editor !
 Running the `build.py` file should just work, provided you have `clang.exe` on your PATH.
-You can then just run `build/win32_game.exe`.
+You can then run `build/win32_game.exe`.

 ## Controls: